Classical mechanics as the high-entropy limit of quantum mechanics: The high-entropy limit

 That is, the Poisson bracket of the transformed position and momentum is the Jacobian determinant of the transformation, which is $\lambda$.
 Since this is an equality, all maps that satisfy the above transformation of the Poisson brackets are stretching maps.

 For a pure stretching map, we can provide a more specific characterization.
-Note, in fact, that a distribution with compact support is always fully characterized by all its central moments, that is, the expectations for all polynomials of position and momentum.
+First of all, given that the map will act linearly on the space of probability distributions, once we characterize its action on distributions with compact support, we fully characterize the map.
+Furthermore, a distribution with compact support is always fully characterized by all its central moments, that is, the expectations for all polynomials of position and momentum (i.e.~the moment problem is always solvable).
 Therefore, once we know how the central moments transform through the map, we know how all distributions with compact support transform and therefore we fully characterize the map.
 This means that $T$ is a pure stretching map if and only if

+Given the linearity of the expectation, this relationship will remain true for all distributions that have finite moments.
+In particular, this will be true for all Schwartz functions.
+Therefore, we can use the above as the defining property of the pure stretching map.